JakeUnger/pxblue_challenge/README.md

 Its pretty a straightforward Resource page with links to the first resource.

 Open menu bar click Resources and you will directed to the page with resources.
-I wanted to get all the resources to load including links and the respective link images but I was only able to get one group of list itms.
+I wanted to get all the resources to load including links and the respective link images but I was only able to get one group of list items.

 Bugs